For 4th time, Hariri is back as PM in crisis-hit Lebanon

 BEIRUT (AP) — Lebanon’s president tasked former Prime Minister Saad Hariri with forming a new government Thursday, bringing back the veteran politician a year after he was toppled amid nationwide protests against widespread corruption and a flunking economy.

-President Michel Aoun designated Hariri to form the next government after a slight majority of votes from lawmakers, securing the return of an old name to lead the country desperate for change.
+President Michel Aoun designated Hariri after a slight majority vote by lawmakers, securing the return of an old name to lead the country desperate for change.

-Hariri now faces a more impoverished Lebanon, devastated by a massive explosion in August that defaced Beirut.
-He is also up against a more determined opposition.

-But the 50-year-old politician takes the helm with a sense of urgency and more involvement by international leaders who have warned that the small country is on the verge of collapse.
-Hariri pledged to quickly form a new government — his fourth in the last decade — that would halt the country’s economic collapse, calling it the “last and only” opportunity.

-The task is enormous, amid an unprecedented economic and financial crisis, and stiff opposition, including from former political allies and protesters who had been demanding change.
+The task is enormous, amid an unprecedented economic crisis and stiff opposition, including from former political allies and protesters demanding change.
 “Saad, don’t dream of it,” read posters raised by protesters, who see him as a symbol of an entrenched political class they blame for the country’s woes.

 The gigantic August explosion in Beirut’s port, caused by thousands of tons of highly explosive chemicals stored in a warehouse, compounded the crises.
-The blast killed nearly 200 people, and injured over 6,000.
-It was seen as further proof of an incompetent political class in charge of governing the small country since the end of its 15-year civil war in 1990.
+The blast, which killed nearly 200 people and injured over 6,000, was seen as further proof of an incompetent political class that has governed the small country since the end of its 15-year civil war in 1990.

-“I say to Lebanese who are suffering hardship to the point of despair, I am determined to keep my promise, to work on stopping the collapse that threatens our economy, society and security and to rebuild what was destroyed by the terrible port explosion in Beirut,” Hariri said.
+Hariri vowed to stop the economic, social and security meltdown and rebuild after the port explosion: “I say to Lebanese who are suffering hardship to the point of despair, I am determined to keep my promise.”

-Human Rights Watch said Lebanon’s domestic probe into the blast has been marred by political meddling and lack of judicial independence.
-The group called on Thursday for a UN-led inquiry to determine responsibility.

-Hariri’s successor last year — a university professor who led a government supported by the Hezbollah group and allies — stepped down after the Aug.
-4 blast.

 But Lebanon’s complex sectarian-based political system makes reaching major decisions a significant challenge.
 Power, including government posts, is distributed among the country’s Shiites, Sunnis and Christians who often get bogged down in horse trading because of fears of losing their calibrated clout.